nrkn/h5on/readme.md

 # H5ON (HTML5 Object Notation)

-H5ON is an object notation, like JSON, for representing objects in HTML5.
+H5ON is an object notation, like [JSON](http://json.org), for representing objects as [HTML5](http://www.w3.org/TR/html5/) elements.

-This working prototype is implemented as a jQuery plugin and is less than 1KB minified and gzipped.
+This working prototype is implemented as a [jQuery](https://jquery.com/) plugin and is less than 1KB minified and gzipped.

 It was created as a thought experiment with two goals in mind: